hackersifu/log_analysis_buddy/README.md

 For any contributions, feel free to create a [GitHub Pull Request](https://github.com/hackersifu/log_analysis_buddy/pulls).
 Additionally, you can use the Issues section to report bugs or submit feedback.

 ## License
 This project is licensed under the Apache 2.0 licensing terms.
+Please see the LICENSE file for more information.